Ridley Hall, Cambridge: Present day

 Ridley Hall's teaching leans towards an evangelical theology.
 It is one of three Church of England theological colleges that self-identify as "Open Evangelical", the others being Trinity College in Bristol, and Cranmer Hall in Durham.

-The current principal of Ridley Hall is Michael Volland.
-Volland succeeded Andrew Norman, who moved on to become Director of Ministry and Mission in the Diocese of Leeds.
+In November 2023 it was announced that Isabelle Hamley would be the next principal, after it was announced that Michael Volland would be leaving to become the next Bishop of Birmingham.
+Hamley took up this role in April 2024.

-It publishes an academic journal, Anvil.
+The college publishes an academic journal, Anvil.